 These pages seek to collate links to recordings and videos of Eric's songs, local and otherwise, and to CDs etc still available in 2017, as well as provide biographical and anecdotal information about the reclusive Wearsider.
 It's funded by a Trust from Eric's Estate which also runs an annual prize competition for a new local folk song.
 The site is indebted to past collaborators and members of Eric's family for material and is always interested to hear about new recordings, YouTube videos and gigs - you can still hear songs like 'Whippet' in the region's folk clubs.
 Talking of which...

 An earlier project of DMLD made available the songs from the stage musical of this Catherine Cookson story, staged by Newcastle Playhouse/Northern Stage in 1983.
 The full score is on Soundcloud, and we've put together slide show videos of a couple of the songs.

 KATIE WAS THERE and WAIT FOR ME

 ACT I AUDIO

 ACT II AUDIO

 Other pages on DMLD

-Various recent videos of Eric's songs, a brief biography of Eric, the Memorial Prize competition (open each September to December), more information about Eric's pop and folk periods, a discography including links to buy CDs, short biographies of some of Eric's contemporaries in what was undoubtedly a thriving period for Geordie culture and finally some links to other websites about the area which we're always very happy to add to (contact details also on that page).
+Various recent videos of Eric's songs, a brief biography of Eric, the Memorial Prize competition (open Sep-Dec), information about Eric's pop and folk writing periods, a discography including links to buy CDs and downloads, short biographies of some of Eric's contemporaries in what was undoubtedly a thriving time for Geordie culture and finally some links to related websites which we're always very happy to add to (contact details on that page).